emiilyxiia/space-clock/README.md

 ## A Data Visualization Project! ##
-The aim of this project is to provide a creative way to read a clock, accurate within a quarter hour.
-Access it here: https://emiilyxiia.github.io/space-clock/
+The aim of this project is to provide a creative way to read a clock, accurate within a quarter hour (EST) Access it here: https://emiilyxiia.github.io/space-clock/

 I used p5.js and html to complete this project.
 This resource was especially helpful: https://p5js.org/